Concussion Management

 Kew Comets' Concussion Management Policy

-The earliest that a player suffering a concussion can return to play is on the 21st day post the concussion incident provided they get medical clearance.
+The earliest that a player suffering a concussion can return to play is on the 21st day post-concussion incident, provided they get medical clearance.

-ALL players with a suspected concussion need a prompt medical assessment (with a registered medical doctor).
+ALL players with a suspected concussion need a prompt medical assessment with a registered medical doctor.
 This assessment can be provided by a medical doctor present at the venue, a local general practitioner or a hospital emergency department.
+Ideally, this is done within 24-48 hours of the incident.

-Kew Comets players will not be permitted to resume participation in matches until they have provided the club with written evidence from their GP that they have either been cleared of having a concussion OR they have completed their 21 days of rest.
+Kew Comets players will not be permitted to resume participation in matches until they have provided the club with written evidence from their GP that they have been cleared of having a concussion.

 The YJFL Injury Protocol is as follows:

-• Club trainers to follow AFL protocols and use the HeadCheck App which is also available free for parents and others.
+• Club trainers to follow AFL protocols and use the HeadCheck App to assess the likelihood of concussion.
+The app is also available free for parents and others.

 • The Colbrow Medic will complete a report on every injury they are made aware of at the venue, and these reports will be made available to the YJFL by 9am on the Monday morning following each round.

-• When the injury is a head knock, they will also complete a Concussion Management Tool Form which will also be made available to the YJFL.
+• When the injury is a head knock, the medic will also complete a Concussion Management Tool Form, which will also be available to the YJFL.

-• The YJFL will make a phone call to the parents select injured players in the week following the match to follow up on the injury.
+• The YJFL will phone the parents of select injured players in the week following the match to follow up on the injury.

-• Parents and players should seek professional medical advice to determine the appropriate time to return to play.
+• Parents and players should seek professional medical advice to determine when it will be appropriate to return to play.

 AFL Community Concussion Guidelines